 Our next elections are not due to take place until June 2019.
 If you wish to put yourself forward to stand for election to the Council of Governors or simply vote in our elections, you must be a member so do please join.

 Why should I become a member?

 The Government set up NHS Foundation Trusts to enable hospitals with good track records to have more freedom from central control and to develop their plans for local services with local people.
 As a member, you will have a direct influence on how local NHS services are developed for the benefit of you and your family.

 What will being a member mean?

 Membership is free and after joining it is entirely up to you how involved you become.
 We will send you newsletters (approximately twice a year) outlining any developments of our services and facilities.
-This may be as much involvement as you want, or you may wish to play a more active role by coming to our Board of Governors meetings in public, by voting in elections for our Governors or even standing for election yourself – but all of this is up to you!
-We also host Medicine for Members events 2 or 3 times a year which are free for Foundation Trust members to attend.
-Please click here for details of the next event.
+This may be as much involvement as you want, or you may wish to play a more active role by coming to our Council of Governors meetings in public, by voting in elections for our Governors or even standing for election yourself – but all of this is up to you!

 We want as many members as possible to make it truly representative of the people we serve.
 If you are interested in becoming a member, please take the time to complete the electronic form or contact us at the address below:

 Department of Corporate Affairs

 City Hospitals Sunderland NHS Foundation Trust